 UW employees who voluntarily wear respirators must receive Advisory Information for Employees Who Voluntarily Use Respirators.

-COVID-19 hasn’t gone away; continuing to utilize multiple layers of protection is still beneficial regardless of the COVID-19 community level.
+COVID-19 hasn’t gone away; continuing to utilize multiple layers of protection is still beneficial.
 Getting vaccinated and boosted is the most important layer to help prevent severe illness and reducing the potential for transmission.
 Getting tested and staying home if you are sick or symptomatic, practicing good hygiene, and wearing a mask are also very important ways to protect yourself and others.

 Visit the Face Covering Policy page and the Guidance on Facemask Use for Preventing the Spread of COVID-19 for more information.